freon4dsl/Freon-documentation/docu-content/010_Documentation/060_Customizations/020_External_Components/+page.md

 2. You must let the Freon generator know which external projections there are.
 This done in the `global` section of the default editor.
 See [Global Projections](/Documentation/Defining_an_Editor/Global_Projections).
 3. You must let the Freon runtime know which external projections there are.
 This is done using the `setCustomComponents()` method from the '@freon4dsl/core-svelte' package.
-This method should be called in the `starter.ts` file before starting the actual application.
+This method should be called in the `~src/starter.ts` file before starting the actual application.
 Note that the names of the component should be equal to the names used in step 2.

-[//]: # (todo check whether it is actully the starter.ts file in the template project)

 The following is an example of the use of this method.